btror/books/crime&punishment.md

 - Raskolnikov[^c7raskolnikov] shifts from thinking about his plan to executing it.
 He initially thought that he'd be able to carry out what he rationalized to be a swift, noble act for the greater good, in a methedological, calculated manner.
 The act was more chaotic and sloppy than he anticipated.
 It really emphasizes how stuck in his head he is.
 It's similar to how someone that is really good at Call of Duty might think they could pick up a gun and level with Navy Seals, or someone who's never skateboarded before thinks they can do a kickflip after watching a few videos.
 Raskolnikov[^c7raskolnikov] is not as extraordinary as he thinks he is and has a rosey view of himself.
 Napolean didn't ride a big white stalion over the alps, it was actually a mule or a donkey.
 - Raskolnikov[^c7raskolnikov] shifts from obsessing over his extraordinary man theory[^gemt] and planning his murder to actually carrying it out, the idea being to fulfill a sexier part in his theory where he is an extraordinary figure that can break rules.
 He imagined that he'd be able to carry it out with precision and clarity — a swift, noble act for the greater good but when the time comes it's sloppy and chaotic, the opposite of how he envisioned.
 This shows how trapped in his head he was.
   - THOUGHT: This is a similar dynamic to someone playing Call Of Duty all day thinking they can level with Navy Seals in combat (Gravy Seals), or someone who has never skateboarded before thinking they can land a kickflip after watching a few hours of kickflip tutorial videos.
 Theories, schemes, and ideas are not reality.
-  - Raskolnkiv's self-image is a joke.
+  - Raskolnikov[^c7raskolnikov]'s self-image is a joke.
 He's not far off from some guy with manboobs flexing in front of a mirror long enough to stop noticing them.
 He's spent so much time fixating on society's problems that he's trained his mind to see a warped, oversimplified version of reality — one where he's the solution.
 He sees himself performing a bold, transformative act — like Napoleon crossing the Alps on a majestic white stallion to conquer Europe.
 The reality is closer to Napoleon riding a mule through the mud, ending with half a million of his men frozen to death in Russia and Napoleon himself exiled to a remote island.
 - <b>(GUILT: core theme)</b> Raskolnikov[^c7raskolnikov] justified his actions by reducing Alyona[^c7alyona] to an idea rather than a person.
 Murdering her was within the bounds of his ideological framework, but when Lizaveta[^c7lizaveta] entered the picture it flpped everything upside down.
 She's not a symbol, she's a person.
 Murdering her was reflexive and psychologically fractured him.
 Murdering Alyona[^c7alyona] was supposed to be a logical act, but Lizaveta[^c7lizaveta]'s death makes him feel extremely guilty.
 - The rest of the chapter details the physical and mental torment Raskolnikov[^c7raskolnikov] experiences.